space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 To manage this, we provide a an automatic submodule updater script (`RUN_THIS.py`) root of the repository.

-1. After you first clone the repository, run `RUN_THIS.py` (idealy run in a terminal like `python3 RUN_THIS.py`) found at the root of the repository using Python.
+1. After you first clone the repository, run `RUN_THIS.py` (ideally run in a terminal like `python3 RUN_THIS.py`) found at the root of the repository using Python.
 If you have any issues, refer to the [troubleshooting section](#troubleshooting).

 2. Verify it has succeeded by checking for `/RobustToolbox` directory with in files in it.